| |

 pre-war days in Ronald Blythes Akenfield,

-a passionate account of a 20th century Suffolk
+that passionate account of a mid-20th century

-village, Charsfield: I want to say this
+Suffolk village, Charsfield: I want to say

-is not a figure of speech.
+It is not a figure of speech.
 I was worked

 mercilessly.
 I am not complaining about it.
 It is